tcrundall/chronostar-tng/_sources/userdocs/install.rst.txt

 Pip
 ^^^
-Alternatively you can use pip, but you need to ensure you already have python 3.9 installed somewhere.
+Alternatively you can use pip.
+Note that Chronostar-TNG is only tested for python 3.9, so you need to ensure that either your default python installation is 3.9 (in which case you can remove the `-p /path/to/your/3.9/bin/python` argument) or that you have python 3.9 installed somewhere.

 .. code::